ABOUT OUR PRODUCTS

 Light steam on silk setting.

-Do not machine wash eye masks.
+Do not machine wash Eye masks.
+Hand wash only.

 Contact us if you have any further queries or questions.